mate-academy/qa_pw_conduit_github_actions/README.md

 ## Main Task

-1. Create new workflow file `conduit_api_testing.yml` under the `.github/workflows` folder.
+1. Create a new workflow file `conduit_api_testing.yml` under the `.github/workflows` folder.
 2. Define the workflow with two jobs `run-api-tests` and `generate-and-publish-report`.
 3. The first job `run-api-tests` should:
-- Add steps to install the Playwright dependencies: Node.js, npm packages and browsers.
+- Add steps to install the Playwright dependencies: Node.js, npm packages, and browsers.
 - Trigger the API tests;
 - Upload the `allure_results` artifact.
 4. The second job `generate-and-publish-report` should: